mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Landslide Susceptibility Mapping using Machine Learning/README.md

 Suggested steps:
 1. Identify the regions for which required landslide data exists e.g., Muş, Turkey, Bandar Torkaman, Iran, etc.
 2. Fetch the required training data.
-Reference [1] used [ArcGIS Geomorphometry and Gradient Metrics Toolbox](https://github.com/jeffreyevans/GradientMetrics).
+You can adopt the tool [here](https://github.com/jeffreyevans/GradientMetrics) as per Reference [1].
 3. Implement the three-stage methodology as seen in Figure 2 of [1].
-	1. Pre-process spatial data
+	1. Pre-process spatial data using MATLAB®
-	2. Develop a cascade neural network model is developed (cascadeforwardnet using trainlm training)
+	2. Develop a cascade neural network model (cascadeforwardnet using trainlm training) using the [Deep Learning Toolbox™](https://www.mathworks.com/products/deep-learning.html)
-	3. Generate the risk map using a total of 24 variables
+	3. Use the [Mapping Toolbox™](https://www.mathworks.com/products/mapping.html) to generate the risk map using a total of 24 variables

 ## Background Material